 Log streams

-A stream defines how log data is collected, batched, and delivered to a destination.
-Streams operate in near real time, gathering events from supported services and sending them to the destination you've configured.
+A log stream defines how log data is collected and delivered to a configured destination.

-Once a stream is active, it delivers log data for all eligible services in your account.
-There is no need to create a separate stream for each service.
+Streams operate in near real time, gathering events from supported services and batching them for delivery to a destination.
+Once a stream is active, it automatically delivers logs for all eligible services in your account—you don't need to create separate streams per service.

 Stream types